-Dr. Fredric R. Govedich is a professor of biology at Southern Utah University.
+Dr. Fredric R. Govedich is a professor of biology and the department chair at Southern Utah University.
 He is interested in various aspects of aquatic ecology, animal behavior, and invertebrate evolution.

 Dr. Govedich began studying leeches while an undergrad student but soon was intrigued by the lack of research of available.
 His studies include the evolution of parental care strategies in leeches, leech population genetics, leech systematics, and the reconstruction of the evolutionary relationships (phylogeny) of invertebrate groups, predator-prey interactions, feeding behavior, and migration within and between systems.
 Currently he is working on several aspects of population biology, evolutionary biology and animal behavior, including the evolution of reproductive strategies, parental care, sex allocation, and paternity in freshwater glossiphoniid leeches.
 Dr. Govedich is now one of a few experts on these under-studied species.

 Dr. Govedich earned a bachelor of science in biology and a master of science in biology from Northern Arizona University, and a Ph.D. in biology from Monash University.